Best Coral LED Lights (with PAR) for Nano to Large & Deep Reef Aquariums

 How much light should be delivered to corals?

-How can I determine light acclimate and intensity?
+How can I determine light acclimation and intensity?

 Bleaching coral